9 Tax Breaks for Parents: How Kids Could Save You $1,000s in Taxes

 Take a deep breath: We found nine tax breaks for parents.

 Whether your children are swaddled newborns or seeking college degrees; whether you’re single, married with kids or adopted this year, you’re eligible to get some money back on tax day.

-9 Tax Credits and Tax Breaks for Kids
+9 Benefits and Tax Credits for Parents

 Here are the top tax credits and deductions for parents to keep in mind.